 My favorite pant style of the season is the extra, super wide leg.
 It’s the easiest assimilation back into regular pants after wearing sweatpants for the last year.
 Wide-leg pants are comfortable and easy to wear.
-That is if you wear the right shoes, but what shoes should you wear with wide-leg pants?
+That is if you wear the right shoes, but what shoe options are there for wide-leg pants?
 Answer: more than you think.

-Ahead, I’ve broken down 10 types of shoe styles that pair perfectly with these wide-legged wonder.
+Ahead, I’ve broken down 10 types of shoe styles that pair perfectly with these wide-legged wonders.
 Keep scrolling to discover what shoes to wear with wide-leg pants.

 The Comfortable Sandal